gabeklein/expressive-mvc/README.md

 ```js
 const { get: instance, value } = Model.use();
 ```
-> Is just a nicer (and more stable) way of saying:
+> Is sort-of a nicer (and more stable) way of saying:
 ```js
 const instance = Model.use();
 const { value } = instance;